Capricorn Records: Economic and cultural impact

-From the early to mid-70s, Capricorn’s economic impact on Macon and the surrounding area included more than just the studio and label.
-The southern city had gained notoriety as having a vibrant music scene, keeping small venues like Grant’s Lounge, historic halls like the Grand Opera House and the Macon City Auditorium, and large venues like the Macon Coliseum filled with internationally known acts and up-and-coming talent.
+From the early to mid-1970s, Capricorn's economic impact on Macon and the surrounding area included more than just the studio and label.
+The southern city had gained notoriety as having a vibrant music scene, keeping small venues like Grant's Lounge, historic halls like the Grand Opera House and the Macon City Auditorium, and large venues like the Macon Coliseum filled with internationally known acts and up-and-coming talent.
 As a company, Capricorn invested in local real estate including Capricorn Park on Cotton Avenue.

 Further putting Macon and Capricorn Records in the spotlight was Phil Walden's involvement in the 1976 presidential campaign of then Georgia governor Jimmy Carter.
 Capricorn label bands including the Allman Brothers Band and Marshall Tucker Band played rallies and benefit concerts and Carter chose "The South's Gonna Do It" by the Charlie Daniels Band to be his campaign song.

 Walden's interest in politics wasn't the only activity bringing attention to his company or hometown.
 His annual Barbecue and Summer Games held at his lakeside home from 1972 to 1978, attracted both fans and stars.
-Notable attendees throughout the years included Don King, Bette Midler, Andy Warhol, and President Jimmy Carter.
+Notable attendees throughout the years included Carter, Don King, Bette Midler, and Andy Warhol.

 Internationally, a special production of the Old Grey Whistle Test called "Macon Whoopee" featured performances by the Marshall Tucker Band, Wet Willie, Bonnie Bramlett, Stillwater, and others.